torquebox/torquebox.org/development/releasing.md

 Ensure that the tag you are attempting to release does not exist in the release repository, or maven will fail part way through the build

-    git push release :2.0.0.cr1
+    git push release :3.0.0.beta2

-Ensure that the `2x-dev` branch has the contents you wish to release.
+Ensure that the `master` branch has the contents you wish to release.
 Using the `-f` flag to force is allowed in this case, since the **torquebox-release** repository is not a public-facing human-cloneable repository.

-    git push release 2x-dev:2x-dev -f
+    git push release master:master -f

 # Pre-flight build

-Using the [build system](http://projectodd.ci.cloudbees.com/), select the **torquebox-2x-release** job.
+Using the [build system](http://projectodd.ci.cloudbees.com/), select the **torquebox-release** job.
 This job may be easily found under the **Release** tab in CI.

 <img src="/images/releasing/ci.png" style="width: 100%"/>

-Enter in the version to release, followed by the **next** version after the release, and select the **release-staging** profile.
+Enter in the branch to release from (usually 'master'), the version to release, the **next** version after the release, and select the **release-staging** profile.
 The **release-staging** profile can build against other projects also built to the **release-staging** repository.
 This is useful when performing a chain of releasing involving **polyglot**, **torquebox**, and **yaml-schema** to ensure they all work together before publishing any to public repositories.

 <img src="/images/releasing/start-preflight.png" style="width: 100%"/>

 After each pre-flight build, you will need to reset the release repository:

-    git push release :2.0.0.cr1
+    git push release :3.0.0.beta2
-    git push release 2x-dev:2x-dev -f
+    git push release master:master -f

 When you are happy with the pre-flight build (in other words, it completes successfully), you're ready to run the real build.